kguite/be-astonished/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/be-astonished/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/kguite/be-astonished/issues) for a list of proposed features (and known issues).

-Features coming soon:
+Features Coming Soon:
    * Contact and About Pages
    * Categories

 Bugs Working On:
    * Working profile pictures
-   * Categories
    * Some submit buttons do not affirm, even though the submit is successful.